oberd/ecsy/README.md

-  env         Used to manage environment variables of service task definitions events      Show recent events for a service in a cluster help        Help about any command self-update Update the ecsy cli binary on your system ssh         Secure Shell into one of the service container instances' EC2 host machines status      View current cluster or service deployment status
+  env         Used to manage environment variables of service task definitions events      Show recent events for a service in a cluster help        Help about any command scale       Set the number of desired instances of a service self-update Update the ecsy cli binary on your system ssh         Secure Shell into one of the service container instances' EC2 host machines status      View current cluster or service deployment status